Skip to main content

 MB Custom Table helps you to save custom fields' values to a custom table instead of the default WordPress meta table.
 All custom fields for a post are saved in a single row, where each column contains the value of a corresponding field.

-This reduces the number of rows in the database which can help improve the performance when the data grows.
-And let you have all of your data in one place, so you can easily view, edit, import, and export it.
+This reduces the number of rows in the database which can help improve the performance when the data grows and lets you have all of your data in one place, so you can easily view, edit, import, and export it.

 custom table overview